joel-mumo/alx-low_level_programming/README.md

-Functions, nested loops in C
+This repository is about low level programming in C and debugging!